circus-tent/circus/docs/source/tutorial/rationale.rst

 the daemon, while Circus uses ZeroMQ.

 Circus & Supervisor both have a web interface to display what's going on.
-Circus' one is more advanced because you can follow in real time what's going on and interact with the daemon.
+Circus' is more advanced because you can follow in real time what's going on and interact with the daemon.
 It uses web sockets and is developed in a separate project (`circus-web <https://github.com/circus-tent/circus-web>`_.)

 There are many other subtle differences in the core design, we might list here one day… In the meantime, you can learn more about circus